philtr/phillipridlen/_posts/links/2014-12-16-the-curse-of-compressing-reality.md

 title: "The curse of compressing reality"
 excerpt: |
   Noah Lorang on Signal v.
-Noise: But don’t judge your reality against someone else’s compressed work.
+Noise: But don’t judge your reality against someone else's compressed work.
 It’s ok if it takes you a day to make a cutting board like one that someone made in six minutes on YouTube; the truth is it probably took them a day too."